JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 - Create an Origin Pool for the AWS "frontend"
 - Create an HTTP Load Balancer and expose the "frontend" on F5 Distributed Cloud's Regional Edge
 - Test "frontend" URL with web browser
-- Modify the Origin Pool with the private IP of the AWS "diagnostics"
+- Create an Origin Pool for the AWS "diagnostics"
+- Create an HTTP Load Balancer and expose the "diagnostics" on F5 Distributed Cloud's Regional Edge
 - Test "diagnostics" URL with web browser
 - Review Monitoring and Analytics